axonotes/axogen/website/docs/99-faq.md

 <details>
 <summary>Does this slow down my builds?</summary>

 Shouldn't!
-Generation is pretty fast (10,000 configs in ~2 seconds), and you only run it when config actually changes.
+Generation is pretty fast (11,000 configs in ~3 seconds), and you only run it when config actually changes.
+That's ~0.3ms per config file!

 That said, I haven't optimized for build performance yet.
 If it becomes a bottleneck, let me know!